 The lived experience of executing the Buffett model is about managing your own psychology.
 If you watch a documentary about him, you are watching a man who has mastered the art of doing nothing when nothing is the mathematically correct thing to do.
 You’ll pick up on the specific aspects of value investing—like recognizing when a durable economic moat is widening—but the real lesson is impulse control.

 This is why these films are mandatory viewing for anyone attempting to run a concentrated portfolio or a dedicated factor tilt.
 The biggest threat to your compounding isn’t the Fed; it’s you.
 Through interviews and archival footage, you see a guy who doesn’t check his phone for live quotes.
 He reads.
 He thinks.
 He waits for the fat pitch.
-The patience to sit on cash while inflation nibbles at it, purely because the equity risk premium doesn’t justify deployment, is a masterclass in independent thinking.
+The patience to sit on cash while inflation nibbles at it, purely because the equity risk premium doesn’t justify deployment, is a case study in independent thinking.

 So when we dig into these top 10 Warren Buffett documentaries, we are mining for behavioral frameworks.
-We are looking for the exact habits that allow a human being to process immense financial complexity and distill it down to binary capital allocation decisions.
+We are looking for the repeatable habits that allow a human being to process immense financial complexity and distill it down to binary capital allocation decisions.
 Let’s look at the films.

 The Top 10 Warren Buffett Documentaries